 Pakistan is one of the world’s most disaster-prone countries.
 On top of this, it suffers some of the worst food shortages and chronic malnutrition rates in the world.

-The Philippines is highly exposed to various natural hazards.
-This is due to the high frequency of tropical cyclones, active volcanoes and other climate-related risks.
+The Philippines is highly exposed to various natural hazards, including tropical cyclones, active volcanoes, and other climate-related risks.

-The Mekong region – consisting of Vietnam, Laos and Cambodia – is frequently affected by natural hazards such as floods, droughts, and typhoons.
+The southeast Asian countries of Vietnam, Laos, and Cambodia are frequently affected by natural hazards such as floods, droughts, and typhoons.